scm-spain/Frontend-Exercise/README.md

 * Use Sass for generate CSS
 * Use ES6
 * Generate gh-page for publish
+* Using JS frameworks is allowed, but it is recommended that they are used sparingly.

 ### Bonus
 * Add new section with Ajax content